JustRufus09/NoobZ-CFW/README.md

 6 There is no step 6!

-# Uploading all the files is too stressy for me so please, don't except fast updates!
+# Don't except fast updates!